 Coping with loss

-- Moving home and losing contact with others
+- moving home and losing contact with others

-- Losing someone close to us
+- losing someone close to us

-- Not being able to attend important events
+- not being able to attend important events

-- Job loss and loss of routine
+- job loss and loss of routine

-Celebrating positive changes
+Sharing positive changes

 More resources you might find useful